-Documented by 1212, has one nave.
-Presents a simple stone façade with a gable roof, portal built in travertine and long Romanesque Windows.
+The church presents a simple stone façade with a gable roof, portal built in travertine and long Romanesque Windows.
 On the back is the stone and brick Bell Tower built in the mid-20th century.
-Inside, the Madonna and child enthroned between Saints John the Baptist, Anthony and Stephen, fresco by the Sienese School of the first half of the fourteenth century; San Leonardo, fresco by the Sienese School of the late 14th century; the resurrection of Christ (1477), fresco by the Sienese school; the ecstasy of St Carlo Borromeo di Raffaello Vanni; Our Lady of the Rosary by Francesco Rustici.
-Behind the altar there is a polychrome wooden crucifix by Sienese sculptor of the 18th century.
+Inside,we can admire paintings by the Sienese School of the first half of the fourteenth century, such as the resurrection of Christ, the ecstasy of St Carlo Borromeo di Raffaello Vanni, Our Lady of the Rosary by Francesco Rustici, ecc.
+Behind the altar there is a polychrome wooden crucifix by a Sienese sculptor of the 18th century.

 - Parish church San Michele Arcangelo